 Women with cervical cancer may have concerns about if or how their treatment may affect their sexual function and fertility (ability to have children), and these topics should be discussed with the health care team before treatment begins.
 A woman who is pregnant should talk with her doctor about how treatments could affect both her and the unborn child.
 Treatment may be able to be delayed until after the baby is born.

-- If needed, a bilateral salpingo-oophorectomy.
-This is the removal of both fallopian tubes and both ovaries and is done at the same time as the hysterectomy.
+If needed, surgery may include a bilateral salpingo-oophorectomy.
+This is the removal of both fallopian tubes and both ovaries.
+It is done at the same time as the hysterectomy.

-- Radical trachelectomy is surgery to remove the cervix that leaves the uterus intact with pelvic lymph node dissection.
+Radical trachelectomy is surgery to remove the cervix that leaves the uterus intact with pelvic lymph node dissection.
 It may be used for young patients who want to preserve their fertility.
-This procedure has gained acceptance as an alternative to a hysterectomy.
+This procedure has gained acceptance as an alternative to a hysterectomy for some patients.

 For cervical cancer that has spread beyond the cervix, this procedure may be used:

-- Exenteration is the removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs following radiation therapy (see below).
-Exenteration is typically done after radiation treatment if the cancer has come back.
+Exenteration is the removal of the uterus, vagina, lower colon, rectum, or bladder if cervical cancer has spread to these organs following radiation therapy (see below).
+Exenteration is rarely required.
+Most commonly it is used for some patients with a recurrence of cancer after radiation treatment.

 Complications or side effects from surgery vary depending on the extent of the procedure.
 Occasionally, patients experience significant bleeding, infection, or damage to the urinary and intestinal systems.
 Talk with your doctor about what to expect about your specific surgery.

-If extensive surgical procedures have affected sexual function, other surgical procedures can be used to make an artificial vagina.
 Because these surgical procedures affect a woman's sexual health, women should talk with their doctor about their symptoms and concerns in detail before the surgery.
 The doctor may be able to help reduce the side effects of surgery and provide support resources on coping with any changes.
-Learn more about cancer surgery.
+If extensive surgical procedures have affected sexual function, other surgical procedures can be used to make an artificial vagina.
+Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Radiation therapy may be given alone, before surgery, or instead of surgery to shrink the tumor.
-Many women may be treated with a combination of radiation therapy and chemotherapy.
+Many women may be treated with a combination of radiation therapy and chemotherapy (see above).

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
-Side effects of internal radiation therapy may include abdominal pain and bowel obstruction.
+Side effects of internal radiation therapy may include abdominal pain and bowel obstruction, although it is uncommon.
 Most side effects usually go away soon after treatment is finished.
 After radiation therapy, the vaginal area may lose elasticity so some women may also want to use a vaginal dilator, which is a plastic or rubber cylinder that is inserted into the vagina to prevent narrowing.